xapicohort/team-h5p/h5p-standalone-server/README.md

+# Overview

+This is a work-in-progress: to capture xAPI statements from H5P interactives and forward to an LRS.
+The code will be implemented to work with [H5P Standalone Player](https://github.com/tunapanda/h5p-standalone) by [Tunapanda](https://github.com/tunapanda/).

 Below are steps to setup [H5P Standalone Player](https://github.com/tunapanda/h5p-standalone) (by Tunapanda) on your local computer.
 This setup will display H5P interactives from a web server.
 It's not designed to be launched from an LMS.

-**Important**: This setup does not yet capture and forward xAPI statements from H5P interactives.

 To see a working version of the standalone server, download and extract this [zip file ](https://drive.google.com/file/d/178PKI1dSr28o1JooUahtzCV8pLVPYfEY/view?usp=sharing), then skip to the **Run the standalone player** section below.

 ## Download the player
 1. Go to the H5P Standalone [releases page](https://github.com/tunapanda/h5p-standalone/releases/tag/v3.5.0).